OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

 );
 ```

-Next, at the end of the Configure method, add these lines:
+Next, at the end of the `Configure` method, add this line:

 ```c#
 app.UseModules();